Memory controller

-The memory controller is a digital circuit that manages the flow of data going to and from the computer's main memory.
-A memory controller can be a separate chip or integrated into another chip, such as being placed on the same die or as an integral part of a microprocessor; in the latter case, it is usually called an integrated memory controller (IMC).
-A memory controller is sometimes also called a memory chip controller (MCC) or a memory controller unit (MCU).
+A memory controller, also known as memory chip controller (MCC) or a memory controller unit (MCU), is a digital circuit that manages the flow of data going to and from a computer's main memory.
+When a memory controller is integrated into another chip, such as an integral part of a microprocessor, it is usually called an integrated memory controller (IMC).